gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-03-01-improved-logging.markdown

 ## What's wrong with this picture?

 Well, if you run your tests again (which, by the way, you should do if you make any changes.
 Sorry, I probably should have said that earlier!
-It helps to prevent bugs from creeping in!), you'll notice that, because we have a test that covers StaffController::index, that writes to the log file now!
+It helps to prevent bugs from creeping in!), you'll notice that, because we have a test that covers EmployeesController::index, that writes to the log file now!
 I don't particularly want my unit tests writing to the logs.

 Once again, Lithium to the rescue!
 Lithium has the concept of *environments* - if you've done and Rails or Symfony2 or similar you'll probably be familiar with the concept.
 Generally, environments take the form of: